ZackWilde27/Z3dPy/README.md

 First, you'll need NumPy, my library requires it.

-Then, copy the z3dpy.py file into your script's directory and import it with
+Then, download the repo as a zip file, extract it to the same folder as your script, and import it with
 ```python
 import z3dpy
 ```

+You only really need the z3dpy.py file, but the engine folder has some built-in meshes to use

 # Example Program
 To display the finished results we need a screen.
 In my experience, PyGame is faster than Tkinter, so I'll use that.